 Please save the date!

-The 2020 Vintner Dinner will be held on Saturday, October 24th.
+The 2020 Hungarian Wine Tasting will be held on Saturday, October 24th.

-Please plan on joining us for this wonderful opportunity to taste fine Hungarian wines and at the same time to support our Museum.
+Please plan on joining us for this wonderful opportunity to support our Museum.

 Saturday, December 12, Annual Children’s Program